Plus: two exclusive Heathrow Rewards competitions

-May sees the return of our annual Whisky Festival.
-Once again we’ll be celebrating all things whisky with a perfect blend of tasting events, dining experiences and even a chance to win a VIP distillery tour.
+April sees the return of our annual Whisky Festival.
+Once again we’ll be celebrating all things whisky with a perfect blend of tasting events, dining experiences and even a chance to win a distillery tour for two .
 But even if you aren’t flying through Heathrow, you needn’t miss out.
 Here’s how to impress your friends with your whisky knowledge (as well as a home-mixed cocktail or three).

 Ready to be an expert?

 Whisky is acknowledged to be the most complex spirit in the world.
 It takes great skill to make, and a long time to mature, so it rewards contemplation and proper appreciation.